pcfworkshop/pcfworkshop/Labs/Lab 1 - PCF Quick Start.md

 For this workshop, you will need a Dataverse environment.
 You can create up to 3 of these for free.
 Developer environments will be deleted after a period of inactivity.

+### 👉Create environment by subscribing to the developer plan

+You are required to subscribe to the Power Apps Developer Plan to create developer environments that gives you access to all of the Power Platform resources for development purposes.

 To create developer environments, you can create them in multiple ways:

 1. Subscribing to the Power Apps Developer Plan.
 1. Using the Power Platform Admin Center (PPAC)
 1. Using the Power Platform CLI

-> [!IMPORTANT]
-> When subscribing to the developer plan, you will automatically assign a developer license to yourself.
-When creating a developer environment through PPAC or the CLI, it will not do that.
-In this workshop, we will create an environment by subscribing to the Power Apps Developer Plan.

-### 👉Create environment by subscribing to the developer plan

-You are required to subscribe to the Power Apps Developer Plan to create developer environments that gives you access to all of the Power Platform resources for development purposes.
+In this workshop we will use option 1 because it will automatically assign a developer license to yourself, where as the other options do not.

 1. Go to the [Power Apps Developer Plan](https://aka.ms/pp/devplan) page (use the Edge profile you created for this workshop).

 1. Select the **Existing user?
 Add a dev environment** button:
    ![image-20230918162814564](Lab%201%20-%20PCF%20Quick%20Start.assets/image-20230918162814564.png)

 1. Select the **Sign up for a Community Plan** link.
+   **IMPORTANT:** If you do not see the following page, ensure that you have opened the page in your workshop browser profile.
    ![image-20230918162857761](Lab%201%20-%20PCF%20Quick%20Start.assets/image-20230918162857761.png)

 1. Leave the country as United States and select the **Accept** button.